 Night Phlox Information

 This South African native is an heirloom plant, botanically called Zaluzianskya capensis.
-If you already grow a moon garden in your home landscape, this annual phlox is easy to include.
-If you’re thinking of starting an evening fragrance garden, night blooming phlox can have its own spot or pair it with other fragrant plants.
+If you have already grown a moon garden in your home landscape, this annual phlox is easy to include.
+If you’re thinking of starting an evening fragrance garden, night-blooming phlox can have its own spot or be paired with other fragrant plants.

-Plant the evening fragrance garden near an outdoor seating area to take full advantage of the wonderful fragrance emitted from some night blooming plants.
-If this area is in the shade, grow night blooming phlox in moveable containers, so they may receive adequate sunlight during the day.
-Summer flowers of night phlox plants attract bees, birds and butterflies, so this is also a good plant to include in a sunny butterfly garden.
+Plant the evening fragrance garden near an outdoor seating area to take full advantage of the wonderful fragrance emitted from some night-blooming plants.
+If this area is in the shade, grow night-blooming phlox in movable containers, so they may receive adequate sunlight during the day.
+Summer flowers of night phlox plants attract bees, birds, and butterflies, so this is also a good plant to include in a sunny butterfly garden.

 Growing Night Phlox in an Evening Garden

-Night blooming phlox is easily started from seeds.
-They can be started three to four weeks before the last projected frost date in your area indoors or planted outside when danger of frost is past.
+Night-blooming phlox is easily started from seeds.
+They can be started three to four weeks before the last projected frost date in your area indoors or planted outside when the danger of frost is past.
 Seeds germinate in 7 to 14 days.